 On some screens there is no scrolling table.
 Instead, each record is shown as a full screen form.
 In these cases you can still scroll through records using the same keys used to scroll through a table frame.

-Note that throughout this manual references are made to function keys.
+Throughout this manual references are made to function keys.
 You can also use the following PROGRESS control key equivalents: